Skip to content

 Enable Edge Ports on access ports

 Edge Ports skip STP learning states.
-Enable BPDU Guard to prevent unauthorized switches from creating loops.
+Enable BPDU Guard to stop unauthorized switches from creating loops.

 STP and RSTP work on arbitrary mesh topologies.
-The next section covers ring topologies — the dominant redundancy architecture in industrial networks, and why ring-specific protocols like MRP converge much faster than RSTP on a ring.
+The next section covers ring topologies — the dominant redundancy architecture in industrial networks.
+Ring-specific protocols like MRP converge much faster than RSTP on a ring.

 • IEEE 802.1D-2004 — Media Access Control (MAC) Bridges (includes RSTP)